 10 Best Home Flooring Ideas and Options

 Flooring is an important aspect of your home’s new appearance, feel and functionality.
 If you realize your budget is getting tighter in the middle of your home renovation, there are still many interesting flooring options to choose from.
+State PM’s team of experts thinks some of the best flooring options can be bought on a budget.
+Read on to find out what types of flooring they suggest.

 Depending on the wood you choose, a hardwood floor may cost you from $3 to $12 per square foot.
 This option is on the pricier side, but you can save some money if you go with engineered wood.
 Still, the cost of the floor adds to the cost of professional installation.
 However, once done, hardwood floors are beautiful and have a great resale value.
 They are easy to clean and often need no more than vacuuming.
 They are best used in display areas such is the living room, which doesn’t see too much traffic, so the floor will retain its finish for a long time.